 Give every item a home and put things away where they go

 This is one of my husband’s tips.
 His mama was very organized, and the key to her success was having a home for every single item in their house.
 If it doesn’t have a designated home, how do you know where to put it?
 That’s right, you don’t and your stuff ends up getting throw all over.

 This is honestly the best way to have enough space in any size bathroom!
 Just make do with less stuff and only keep what you honestly need and use.
 Going through your bathroom contents monthly is a great way to stay organized and keep up on expired make-up, empty boxes, or other products you no longer use.

-We hope you enjoyed our small bathroom ideas and found some new ways to decorate your own space. <3 Jen and Madi
+We hope you enjoyed our small bathroom ideas for small spaces and found some new inexpensive bathroom hacks to maintain your own space. <3 Jen and Madi